 Biological Sciences

 The biological sciences include the study of living systems at levels ranging from the structure and function of molecules to the behavior and evolution of communities of organisms.
 The department offers four different routes to mastering skills and knowledge in this broad area.
 The B.A. and B.S. programs in biology provide a broad introduction to biology with opportunities for students to create a program of study suited to their specific interests.
-Programs of study focused on particular aspects of biology are the B.A. and B.S. degree in the areas of behavioral neuroscience and molecular biology.
+Programs of study focused on particular aspects of biology are the B.A. and B.S. degree in the areas of neuroscience and cellular and molecular biology.
 For programs in biochemistry and bioengineering, see those separate sections in the catalog.

 The Department of Biological Sciences strongly supports the positions of both the American Association for the Advancement of Science and the National Academy of Sciences that intelligent design is not scientific and should not be presented as science in science classes.